MOSCOW BLOG: The freedom of the press is under attack in both the east and the west

 It’s been a bad few months to be a journalist.
 The world was outraged by the Israeli rocket attack in Gaza that destroyed the building that was home to UAE-backed Al Jazeera and the international news organisation AP.

-That was not just an attack on the free press by Israel that clearly has a policy of trying to silence reporting by Gaza-based journalists, it was a literal missile strike on press freedoms.
+That was not just an attack on the free press by Israel that clearly has a policy of trying to silence reporting by Gaza-based journalists; it was a literal missile strike on press freedoms.

 Then a few days later the Belarusian authorities closed down TUT.by, a leading opposition news website in Belarus that has bravely been reporting on the brutal treatment of hundreds of thousands of protesters demonstrating against the incumbent Belarus' president Alexander Lukashenko after he stole the presidential election last August 9.

-Opposition leader Svetlana Tikhanovskaya appealed for help on Twitter saying: “Action needed now!
+Opposition leader Svetlana Tikhanovskaya appealed for help on Twitter, saying: “Action needed now!
 The repressions against leading news portal @tutby are a clear attempt to destroy the remains of independent media in Belarus, which bravely covers the brutal reality and the situation on the ground.”

 Hundreds of journalists in Belarus have been arrested, harassed and their publications squashed, blocked and now are simply being closed down.
 The entire foreign press corps was stripped of its accreditation last autumn, while Lukashenko flew in a technical team from Russia’s RT broadcaster to restart state-run TV after the entire staff walked out on strike a few weeks into the protests.